 Do I have to char and peel my poblanos?

-If you’ve never spent a little extra time to char your peppers, you seriously don’t know what you’re missing.
-Without charring the poblanos, they have a flavor more like green bell peppers.
-After charring the outside skin, the poblanos take on a whole new flavor that is more complex, smoky and earthy.
+If you’ve never spent a little extra time charing your peppers, you seriously don’t know what you’re missing.
+After charring the outside skin, the poblanos take on a whole new flavor that is more complex, smoky, and earthy.

 So, the answer is yes, you really have to char them, but trust me when I tell you it’s easy and totally worth it.